blasrodri/cmdex/README.md

 Authors: Blas Rodriguez Irizar <rodrigblas@gmail.com>
 ```

 ## Goals
 - CLI Support
 - HTTP Support
 - Fuzzy search
 - User voting the effectiveness of an example

+## Contribute
+To add more examples, submit a PR.
+The only requirement is that the example does not exist.
+The _database_ is hosted in json files in the folder called `examples-data`.
+Add yours, inside
+a directory named like the command you're trying to include.